ddrake/jhtmlarea/README.md

 </script>
 ~~~

-## Limitations
+## Notes

-### This gem seems to work fine in Firefox and Chrome, but may not work as well with Safari or IE.

-The original jHtmlArea 0.7.5 source caused errors in Rails 4 since it calls the `$.browser` function which is [no longer supported in jQuery 1.9](http://stackoverflow.com/questions/14524289/browser-is-undefined-error).  [jQuery recommends](http://jquery.com/upgrade-guide/1.9/#jquery-browser-removed) using a library such as [Modernizer](http://modernizr.com/) for feature detection.
-In the interest of getting a working editor as quickly as possible, I edited out this feature detection code from the original jHtmlArea source code.
+The original jHtmlArea 0.7.5 source caused errors in Rails 4 since it calls the `$.browser` function which is [no longer supported in jQuery 1.9](http://stackoverflow.com/questions/14524289/browser-is-undefined-error).  [jQuery recommends](http://jquery.com/upgrade-guide/1.9/#jquery-browser-removed) using a library such as [Modernizer](http://modernizr.com/) for feature detection, but I have not been able to use modernizer to address the browser incompatibilities handled with $.browser() in the original javascript.
+These issues could be dealt with by including jquery-migrate, but instead I have included a simple browser detection script and modified the original javascript accordingly.

 ## Contributing